Frequently Asked Questions

 For a more eclectic and independent vibe, head to Donegall Place, where you’ll find a mix of both well-known and local stores.
 Queens Arcade, located nearby, is a charming historic space filled with luxury and high-end shopping experiences as well as specialty goods.

-If you’re a fan of local crafts and artisanal goods, St. George’s Market is perfect.
-This covered Victorian market is open on weekends and offers everything from fresh produce to handmade jewellery, local art, and vintage items.
+The award-winning St George’s Market offers everything from fresh produce to handmade jewellery, local art, and vintage items.
 It’s a fantastic place to pick up a souvenir that reflects Belfast’s artistic spirit.
-Similarly, a trip to our neighbourhoods is recommended to experience The North Block Bazaar and East Block Bazaar on the first and last Sundays respectively of each month
+Similarly, a trip to our neighbourhoods is recommended to experience The North Block Bazaar and East Block Bazaar on the first and last Sundays respectively of each month.

 Overall, whether you’re after luxury, local crafts, or high-street brands, Belfast’s shopping scene offers something for every taste.

 Many shops in Belfast City Centre open Monday – Saturday 9am – 6pm, with late night opening to 9pm on Thursdays.
 Victoria Square is also open to 9pm on Fridays.
 Currently Sunday trading is 1- 6pm, though smaller shops can open earlier.
+On Sunday 2 August and Sunday 9 August, shops across the city will be able to open from 11am.

-Is it necessary to tip in restaurants?
+Do you need to tip in restaurants?

 There are no hard and fast rules for tipping in Northern Ireland.
 If you are happy with the service, a 10% tip is suggested, particularly in a restaurant or café with table service.
 A tip is not necessary if a service charge has been added to the bill by the establishment

-Religious Services
+Religious Services:

 Roman Catholic